-The ramping function is performed during power up as well as set point changes.
+The ramping function is performed during power up as well as any time the set point is changed.
 It can be ramping up or ramping down.
 The process value will reach the set point at a predetermined constant rate.

 Digital filter